395t/coding-assignment-week-8-vit-2/README.md

   <img src="./notebooks/PerceiverIO/Images/STL10Loss.png" width="49%" />
 </p>

-The batch size was set to 128 and the learning rate was also kept at 3e-4.
+The following hyperparameters were fixed for this experiment: batch_size = 128, learning_rate = 3e-4.
 We trained another Perceiver IO model from scratch on the STL-10 dataset.
 The test set accuracy did not outperform the CIFAR-10 model and achieved a best test accuracy of 0.4748.
 There is also evidence of overfitting here as the model continued to get higher accuracies on the train data while the test set accuracy had converged.
-The test loss of the model converged around the 5th epoch while the training loss continue to decrease.

 **TinyImageNet**